 Health and safety inspector: job description

-Health and safety inspectors are employed by the Health and Safety Executive (HSE) or local authorities to monitor, maintain and protect health and safety standards in accordance with current legislation.
+Health and safety inspectors are employed by the Health and Safety Executive (HSE) or by local authorities to monitor, maintain and protect health and safety standards in accordance with current legislation.
 A large amount of time is spent visiting properties such as factories, farms, offices, schools, quarries and shops, where premises, equipment and procedures are checked for compliance with health and safety legislation.
 Responsibilities of the job include:

 - investigating accidents, complaints and cases of ill-health